 Do you ever listen to your own music?

-What do you have planned once the EP is launched?
+What do you have planned after the upcoming shows?